Kin Shriner

 Kin Herbert Shriner (born December 6, 1953) is an American actor, best known for his portrayal of Scott Baldwin on the ABC soap opera General Hospital and its spin-off, Port Charles.

 Early life

 Shriner and his twin brother, actor Wil Shriner, were born in New York City to Pixie (née Eileen McDermott) and Herb Shriner.
 His father was a popular television personality.
 The brothers were orphaned when their parents died in an automobile accident when the twins were teenagers.
 After, the brothers moved to Texas to live with their grandmother.
+He also has a sister, Indy Shriner, an actress best known for 'Reefer Madness II'.